 3. Influence others by being diplomatically assertive

-Your proximity to decision makers means you can have a huge impact by challenging them to operate differently and to consider diverse perspectives when making decisions.
+Your proximity to decision-makers means you can have a huge impact by challenging them to operate differently and to consider diverse perspectives when making decisions.
 To do this well, you need passion and deep knowledge — but that’s not always enough.
 Throughout your career, you will encounter people who aren’t used to justifying their actions.
 Developing the skill set to navigate tricky personalities and power dynamics takes experience and time.
-The key is developing your relationship building skills, to create an atmosphere where you can challenge and be challenged back.
+The key is developing your relationship-building skills, to create an atmosphere where you can challenge and be challenged back.
 You should also look for opportunities to learn from others with more experience and find role models who inspire you.

-This is why I set up The 100% Club in 2011 as access to networks and role models are key for female progression.
+This is why I set up The 100% Club in 2011, as access to networks and role models is key for female progression.
 Another aim was to connect female governance professionals working as company secretaries with those working within investment institutions.
 Whilst these two cohorts are often on opposite sides of the table during engagement meetings, I wanted to create a forum where they could socialise and build relationships outside of their day jobs — which could help in those challenging conversations they were having in their day jobs.

-The spotlight on governance and decision making has never been brighter.
+The spotlight on governance and decision-making has never been brighter.
 With passion, knowledge and access to networks, the variety of opportunities for governance professionals has never been more diverse and their role has never been more important.